UNC-App-Lab/Check-In/README.md

 5) In backend/backend/urls.py file, insert a path for the chart's data: `path('visitor-chart2/', views.visitor_chart2, name="visitor-chart2")`

-6) Run `python manage.py collectstatic --noinput --clear` in outer backend folder before `python manage.py runserver` to refresh static files
+6) (Optional) Hard refresh the dashboard page on the browser or run `python manage.py collectstatic --noinput --clear` in outer backend folder before `python manage.py runserver` to refresh static files if needed

 ## Review Apps